eurotsunamirisk/training_material/README.md

-# training_material
+# Training Material

-This repository contains material from our online training courses.
-For example,it contains PDF files of the training presentations.
-These files provide a lot of insights and details about the data, data products, software, and services provided by ETRiS.
+This repository contains valuable resources from our online training courses, including PDF files of training presentations.
+These materials offer comprehensive insights and details about the data, data products, software, and services provided by ETRiS.

+For more information about our training activities and materials, please visit our website: [ETRiS Training Activities and Materials](https://eurotsunamirisk.org/training-activities-and-materials/)